witten-wu/NLLDS-Manual/docs/GPUDocs.md

 Start a background terminal session using `tmux`.Simply run `tmux`, you can get a new session.
 After run the job, press `Ctrl+B D` shortcut to detach the session.
 When you return, use `tmux ls` to see the session ID, then use `tmux a -t <ID>` to attach the session and continue the job.

+#### MATLAB

+All of the above assumes you are using the python; if you are a MATLAB user, please read the following carefully.

+We have already pre-installed the MATLAB (R2024a) in our cluster.
+Unfortunately, we are unable to share MATLAB licences within the cluster due to MATLAB's strict licensing requirements.
+And it's also not possible to sign in with multiple user accounts on the same server instance, whether it's a real or virtual server.
+This means that only one user is allowed to use MATLAB in our cluster at any given time, and if other users need to use it they need to queue up, so I recommend that you schedule a MATLAB appointment in our DingTalk calendar just like GPU before.

+I recommend using the MATLAB resources in our cluster only when you need to use the GPU to assist in computing MATLAB program, because in this way the occupancy time of MATLAB is consistent with the occupancy time of the GPU.
+For other tasks, you can do it on your own computer with CPU.

+Nevertheless, you can still use it without restriction by installing a separate MATLAB program in your own home dir.
+This assumes that you have a MATLAB licence and you can activate it with your own licence.

+**Instructions for using our pre-installed MATLAB:**

+Before using it you should get the username/password of our MATLAB user from the administrator, please note that this is a separate LINUX user which only used to run MATLAB.
+Please make sure to plan your time well and don’t take up too much time or conflict with others.

+Please note that if you need to install any third-party tools, please contact the administrator!

+Please also note that the pre-installed MATLAB in our cluster is tied to our administrator's licence.
+If you encounter MATLAB updates or verifications from time to time, please contact administrator for assistance.

+We will give a running example of MATLAB below.

-#### Running example
+#### Running example (Python)

-Here I will show you an example to run python program.
+Here I will show you an example to run python programme.

-1. Suppose we want to execute the following Python code, which is the multiplication of two matrix of 10240 x 10240 dimensions:
+- Suppose we want to execute the following Python code, which is the multiplication of two matrix of 10240 x 10240 dimensions:

 ```bash
 import numpy as np